Scalable load balancing in networked systems: A survey of recent advances: Redundancy policies and alternative scaling

 \subsection{Scaling of maximum queue length}

 So far we have focused on the asymptotic behavior of LBAs in terms of the number of servers with a certain queue length, either on fluid scale or diffusion scale, in various regimes as $N \to \infty$.
 A related but different performance metric is the maximum queue length $M(N)$ among all servers as $N \to \infty$.
-Luczak \& McDiarmid~\cite{LM06} showed that for a fixed $d\geq 2$ the steady-state maximum queue length $M(N)$ in a system under JSQ($d$) policy is given by $\ln(\ln(N)) / \ln(d) + O(1)$ and is concentrated on at most two adjacent values, whereas for purely random assignment ($d=1$), it scales as $\ln(N) / \ln(1/\lambda)$ and does not concentrate on a bounded range of values.
+The authors of~\cite{LM06} showed that for fixed $d \geq 2$ the stationary maximum queue length $M(N)$ in a system under the JSQ($d$) policy is concentrated on at most two adjacent values which are $\log(\log(N)) / \log(d) + \OO(1)$, whereas for purely random assignment ($d = 1$), it scales as $\log(N) / \log(1/\lambda)$ and does not concentrate on a bounded range of values.
 This is yet a further manifestation of the power-of-choice effect.

-The maximum queue length $M(N)$ is the central performance metric in balls-and-bins models where arriving items (balls) do not get served and never depart but simply accumulate in bins, and (stationary) queue lengths are not meaningful.
-In fact, the very notion of randomized load balancing and power-of-$d$ strategies was introduced in a balls-and-bins setting in the seminal paper by Azar {\em et al.}~\cite{ABKU94}.
+An earlier paper~\cite{LM05} had already shown a similar result for the maximum bin occupancy under a power-of-$d$ policy in a balls-and-bins context where arriving items (balls) do not get served and never depart but simply accumulate in bins, so that (stationary) queue lengths are not meaningful.
+The maximum bin occupancy under purely random assignment, however, scales as $\log(N)/\log(\log(N))$, and \textit{does} concentrate on two adjacent values, in contrast with the queueing scenario mentioned above.

+In fact, the very notion of randomized load balancing and power-of-$d$ strategies was introduced in a balls-and-bins setting in the seminal paper~\cite{ABKU94}.
 Several further variations and extensions in that context have been considered in \cite{V99,ACMR95,BCSV00,BCSV06, CMS95,DM93,FPSS05,PR04, P05, G81}.

-As alluded to earlier, there are natural parallels between the balls-and-bins setup and the queueing scenario that we have focused on so far.
-These commonalities are for example reflected in the fact that power-of-$d$ strategies yield similar dramatic performance improvements over purely random assignment in both settings.
+One of the earliest papers on graph-based load balancing was also concerned with a balls-and-bins setting~\cite{KP06}.